-As something of a New Year’s resolution, I would like to “feminize my head” or, in a more modern style, “coming out of my mind”.
+As something of a New Year’s resolution, I would like to “feminize my head” or, in a more modern style, “come out of my mind”.
 When I witness the endless chaos of today’s world and society, I believe that the main cause of mankind’s deterioration can be attributed to the system in which “men” have reigned for so many years.
 And I believe that my “man” is now faced with the necessity of “coming out” of himself, of sharpening his sense of equilibrium.

-This is a story that sounds like the opposite in terms of language, but Putin’s Russia-loving and anti-NATO assertion is more of a feminine and irrationalistic outpouring of sentiment, while the democratic ideals on the Ukrainian and NATO side are a unity of “male” rationalism.
+This is a story that sounds like the opposite in terms of language, but Putin’s Russia-loving and anti-NATO assertion is more of a feminine and irrationalists outpouring of sentiment, while the democratic ideals on the Ukrainian and NATO side are a unity of “male” rationalism.

 Both of them have a point, but the question is whether it is an issue that must be settled by resorting to war, and if we ask where the idea to go to such lengths comes from, I think it stems from the stubbornness to maintain one’s face and reputation based on the idea of men and elites.
-I think it is because of their stubbornness to maintain their face and dignity based on their own conception.
+I think it is because of their stubbornness to maintain their face and dignity based on their conception.

 In retrospect, Japan’s war in the Asia-Pacific 80 years ago was, as David Bergamini, the author of “Japan’s Imperial Conspiracy,” subtitled it, “How Emperor Hirohito led Japan into war against the West”.
 In that sense, Emperor Hirohito was leading a war to the same end almost a century before Putin.
 In other words, the Aia-Pacific War and the Ukrainian War both had at their root the conflict between the East and the West.